CSE482win2018/TactileMaptile/README.md

 The `.obj` and `.json` files for input are the ones created in the previous step.

-You can then open up Blender and look at the resulting map.
+You can then open up the `.blend` file with Blender and look at the resulting map, and the `.stl` can be used with a slicing program to send to a 3D printer.